medoingthings/orbit/README.md

 - `title` title of the homepage
 - `label` for categorizing and searching/sorting
 - `location` where do we share the bookmark
+- `created` [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) encoded timestamp when bookmark was created
-- `expires` [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) encoded timestamp when the entry is purged from database
+- `expires` ISO 8601 encoded timestamp when the entry is purged from database

 ### Indices ###